qxf2/interview-scheduler/README.md

 MAIL_PASSWORD = "password"

-__g) Initial db setup__
+__g.
+Initial db setup__

-1] Open the interview-scheduler folder and create another folder named "data"(This folder is Database folder)
+1. Open the interview-scheduler folder and create another folder named "data"(This folder is Database folder)

-2]The above created "data" folder will be empty initially.
+2. The above created "data" folder will be empty initially.
 For the first time While creating the db run the following command

       python migrate_db.py db init

-3]Now We have to migrate the required data to this "data" folder.
+3. Now We have to migrate the required data to this "data" folder.
 Migrating Database can be done by using the following command

       python migrate_db.py db  migrate

 Once you follow the above step you will see that Database has been created.
 The created database will be with '.db'extension, i.e (<Filename>.db)

-4]So now we should add the required tables by using the following command
+4. So now we should add the required tables by using the following command

       python migrate_db.py db upgrade

 Whenever we change the structure of table we should again "migrate" and "Upgrade" the db.

-5] To check if the tables have been added:
+5. To check if the tables have been added:

 open your terminal go to the interview scheduler directory and  Move in to the data folder and follow the commands.